cuulee/analytics/README.md

 Some geo-business intelligence data in a postgreSQL database, and a GeoMondrian installed.
 To install GeoMondrian, yu can follow [this](https://github.com/loganalysis/analytics/wiki/GeoMondrian) guide.

-To install the [solap4py-java](https://github.com/loganalysis/solap4py-java) component and start it.
+To install  [Mandoline](https://github.com/loganalysis/mandoline) component and start it.

 You can configure the data you will use in the settings.py with the flag *FIXTURES*: